 The output from this first analyzer is directed towards the input of an SG- analyzer.
 Measuring the -component of spin is incompatible with the measurement we’ve already performed, so this analyzer resets the neutrons into two states: and , aligned parallel and anti-parallel with the -axis.

 Finally, we direct the channel into a third SG- analyzer.
 Even though these neutrons have been measured previously as , that knowledge has been permanently erased by measuring an incompatible observable.
-Instead of confirming the spin of all or these neutrons, we again observe a reset: 25 neutrons in the channel, and 25 in the channel.
+Instead of confirming the spin of all of these neutrons, we again observe a reset: neutrons in the channel, and in the channel.

 We’ve made a slight variation to our experimental apparatus.